 2.3.1 Cardigan essentially started as a Medieval castle town possibly associated with an early Christian settlement at St Dogmaels.
 The castle and associated town were strategically important and typically became a contentious prize in the Medieval skirmishes between the indigenous Welsh and the Norman settlers.
 It later became an important maritime centre.
 Today, it is a lively often elegant town, crammed with historic buildings predominantly from the late Georgian and Victorian periods, laid out to the north of the Castle area in a traditional Medieval grid street pattern.
 Key civic and communal buildings such as the Shire Hall, chapels / churches, pubs and banks break up the commercial area, while the Parish church of St Mary's dominates the eastern side.
+The western side at Market Lane and Quay Street may have been the extent of the town as suggested by medieval town gates along Quay Street leading down to the River Mwldan once dotted with wharfs and maritime developments.
 To the north elegant late Victorian residential development is characteristic, while the Afon Teifi and Castle are the predominant features in the south.